-A.15 PERSONALITY/PSYCHOLOGICAL/PSYCHOSOCIAL EVALUATIONS
+A.14 PERSONALITY/PSYCHOLOGICAL/PSYCHOSOCIAL EVALUATIONS

 In select patients, diagnostic testing procedures may be useful when there is a discrepancy between diagnosis, signs, symptoms, clinical concerns or functional recovery.
-Psychological testing should provide differentiation between pre-existing depression versus injury-caused depression, as well as post-traumatic stress disorder, and other psychosocial issues that may include work or non-work-related issues.
+Psychological testing should provide differentiation between pre-existing depression versus injury-caused depression, as well as post-traumatic stress disorder, and other psychosocial issues that may include work or non-work-related issues when such conditions are identified in the patient.

-For those patients who fail to make expected progress 6 to 12 weeks after an injury and whose subjective symptoms do not correlate with objective signs and tests, reexamination in order to confirm the accuracy of the diagnosis should be made.
+For those patients who fail to make expected progress 6-12 weeks after an injury and whose subjective symptoms do not correlate with objective signs and tests, reexamination in order to confirm the accuracy of the diagnosis should be made.
 Formal psychological or psychosocial evaluation may be considered.